A-312/node-blueconfig/packages/convict/README.md

 ### Validation

-In order to help detect misconfigurations, convict allows you to define a format for each setting.
-By default, convict checks if the value of the property has the same type (according to `Object.prototype.toString.call`) as the default value specified in the schema.
+In order to help detect misconfigurations, blueconfig allows you to define a format for each setting.
+By default, blueconfig checks if the value of the property has the same type (according to `Object.prototype.toString.call`) as the default value specified in the schema.
 You can define a custom format checking function in the schema by setting the `format` property.

-convict provides several predefined formats for validation that you can use.
+blueconfig provides several predefined formats for validation that you can use.
 Most of them are self-explanatory:

 * `*` - any value is valid
 * `int`